-(2) The 2009 A bonds which refinanced the previous AMT 2006 C bonds, and the 2010 C bonds were issued as Non-AMT as allowed by the Amercian Recovery and Reinvestment Act of 2009.
+(2) The 2009 A bonds, which refinanced the previous AMT 2006 C bonds, and the 2010 C bonds, were issued as Non-AMT as allowed by the Amercian Recovery and Reinvestment Act of 2009.

-(3) The 2010 D bonds have a 35% interest rate subsidy as Build America Bonds.
-The subsidy level has been reduced by federal budget sequestration action to a current subsidy level of 32.5% Source: State of Alaskas, International Airports System financial statements.
+(3) The 2010D bonds have a 35% interest rate subsidy as Build America Bonds.
+The subsidy level has been reduced by federal budget action with a 5.9% sequestration rate reduction for Federal Fiscal Year 2020 Source: State of Alaska, International Airports System financial statements.